Contact person: Lisa McCurdy

 Volunteers are needed both to guide the children in drawing cheerful pictures on 6" muslin squares as well as demonstrate the sewing together of quilt squares.

-Cindy will be coordinating shuttles for volunteers as there is limited close parking at the Revel.
+Lisa will be coordinating shuttles for volunteers as there is limited close parking at the Revel.
 Shuttles will leave from Pierre Bossier Mall (Bossier City) and Mall St. Vincent (Shreveport) at 8:30 AM each day, returning by 2:30PM.
 Make sure to sign up with Cindy so she can be sure everyone who needs a ride is accounted for!

 Any other questions?
-Check with Cindy!
+Check with Lisa!

 Quilt Quest’s History